felix86-emu/site/_posts/2025-5-31-Native-OpenGL.md

 If you installed felix86 using the script, you can enable thunking using `export FELIX86_ENABLED_THUNKS=glx`.
 It is currently disabled by default, as it needs more testing.

+If you compiled felix86 make sure to set `FELIX86_THUNKS` to `/path/to/felix86/source/src/felix86/hle/guest_libs`.

 ### Technical ramble
 One benefit of userspace emulators is they are allowed to employ some tricks for performance gains.
 For example, many libraries have a stable API across architectures.
 This means that if a program runs `glDrawArrays` for example, the host `glDrawArrays` *could* be used.